sqlparser/sqlflow_public/grabit/readme.md

 ### 8. SQLInDirectory

-When `optionType=5`, SQL files under this directory including sub-directory will be analyzed.
+When `SQLScriptSource=directory`, SQL files under this directory including sub-directory will be analyzed.

 - **directoryPath**